bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 -   Use Javadoc to document what a method is doing, instead of using inline comments.

 ### Libraries
-Libraries must be used with care and a review should be performed with team or technical leads to ensure that vulnerable libraries are not used and also to ensure that libraries are not duplicated in multiple extensions.
+Libraries must be used with care and a review should be performed with the team or technical leads to ensure that vulnerable libraries are not used and also to ensure that libraries are not duplicated in multiple extensions.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY3NTg5NDA3MywtMzg2NTAzOTMwLC0xMT
+eyJoaXN0b3J5IjpbMjYyNjg3MzY4LC0zODY1MDM5MzAsLTExMT
-ExMzA0NjU5LDUzMzc3NDY0OSwtNjE0NjQ3MjAwLDI4NTgyOTc3
+EzMDQ2NTksNTMzNzc0NjQ5LC02MTQ2NDcyMDAsMjg1ODI5Nzcx
-MSwxMjY4NjEwOTgzLDE3OTY2NDcxOTMsMjY3MDM5NTA2LC0xMD
+LDEyNjg2MTA5ODMsMTc5NjY0NzE5MywyNjcwMzk1MDYsLTEwNT
-UxNzE3Mzk0LC0xNjUzOTUxNzcyLDE1NTg5MzAyNzEsNzQ4NTk3
+E3MTczOTQsLTE2NTM5NTE3NzIsMTU1ODkzMDI3MSw3NDg1OTc2
-NjYsLTEwMjUyNjg3MzcsLTcwNjYxNzU2NCw2MzM2MDQxMDEsLT
+NiwtMTAyNTI2ODczNywtNzA2NjE3NTY0LDYzMzYwNDEwMSwtMT
-E4MzU1NjIwMjIsLTE1NTM1NTYzMDIsLTExMjY4MzgxNTgsLTE5
+gzNTU2MjAyMiwtMTU1MzU1NjMwMiwtMTEyNjgzODE1OCwtMTky
-MjU1MDM5MDddfQ==
+NTUwMzkwN119
 -->